Raw, uncompromising, human, humorous and heartbreaking stories.

 Think ‘Desert Island Discs’ made for dads and by dads, sharing stories that usually never get told and interspersed with the artists’ choice of three songs that helped shape their lives.

 We go deep into the personal battles of loneliness, social isolation, and mental health—everything from adoption, abortion, autism and addiction.

 Our aim is that the project proves to be a successful pilot, and we can continue longer-term to capture 96 individual voices.

-This related 96 men under 45 are being lost to suicide in the UK each week.
+This relates to the 96 men under 45 who are being lost to suicide in the UK each week.
 Why?
 Because men don’t talk.
 We aim to challenge that.